-Her many honors include 4 New York Emmy Awards and 20 New York Emmy nominations including Spot News(2022) and Consumer Reporting (2022), Long Island Beat Reporting (2021), Environmental and Health Reporting (2021) Writing, Research and Journalistic Enterprise(2020).
+Her many honors include 4 New York Emmy Awards and 22 New York Emmy nominations including Spot News(2022) and Consumer Reporting (2022), Long Island Beat Reporting (2021), Environmental and Health Reporting (2021) Writing, Research and Journalistic Enterprise(2020).
 She was part of the winning team that earned WCBS an Emmy for its coverage of Superstorm Sandy.
 In 2004, Gusoff was awarded a New York Emmy Award for On-Camera Performance/General Assignment Reporting for the Mepham Hazing Scandal.

-In more than 3 decades, Gusoff has won scores of Long Island Fair Media Council FOLIO Awards which are bestowed by Long Island leaders in business, academia, public service, marketing, medicine and other areas of local civic life.
+In more than 3 decades, Gusoff has won scores of Fair Media Council FOLIO Awards which are bestowed by Long Island leaders in business, academia, public service, marketing, medicine and other areas of local civic life.